2018 was a great year for my online publishing

 Measles is the most infectious pathogen known to humankind.
 It only takes a small percentage of the population avoiding vaccines for the disease to rear its ugly head again within a few years.

-And it did in late 2010’s.
+And it did in the late 2010s.
 Finally, a large enough number of unvaccinated babies and toddlers accumulated for an epidemic to break.
 And this is the result –

 Back to Google Updates

 So, what does this have to do with web publishing?
 IMHO, this was one of the major reasons for the latest Google updates affecting YMYL websites.

 In case you’re not familiar with the term, YMYL stands for “Your Money, Your Life”.
 For Google, this means websites where information could affect your health or your finances to an extent that they need to be more carefully guarded.

 As of 2018, Google requires a site to be more authoritative in order to get high up in the search results.
 Try searching for “measles vaccine” these days.
 Everything on the main page is from an authoritative site, beginning with the CDC.
 And that’s a good thing.

 If you’ve been in web publishing for more than a couple of years, you probably noticed this trend.
 It was stronger than ever in 2018.

 What happened here?